-In addition to regulations in the U.S., we will be subject to a variety of foreign regulations governing clinical trials and commercial sales and distribution of our products outside of the U.S. Whether or not we obtain FDA approval for a product candidate, we must obtain approval by the comparable regulatory authorities of foreign countries or economic areas, such as the 27-member EU, before we may commence clinical trials or market products in those countries or areas.
-In the EU, our product candidates also may be subject to extensive regulatory requirements.
+In order to market any product outside of the U.S., a company must also comply with numerous and varying regulatory requirements of other countries and jurisdictions regarding quality, safety and effectiveness and governing, among other things, clinical trials, marketing authorization, commercial sales and distribution of drug products.
+Whether or not a company obtains FDA approval for a product candidate, it must obtain approval by the comparable regulatory authorities of foreign countries or economic areas, such as the 27-member EU, before it may commence clinical trials or market products in those countries or areas.
 As in the U.S., medicinal products can be marketed only if a marketing authorization from the competent regulatory agencies has been obtained.
 Similar to the U.S., the various phases of preclinical and clinical research in the EU are subject to significant regulatory controls.

-With the exception of the EU/European Economic Area ("EEA") applying the harmonized regulatory rules for medicinal products, the approval process and requirements governing the conduct of clinical trials, product licensing, pricing and reimbursement vary greatly between countries and jurisdictions and can involve additional testing and additional administrative review periods.
+The EU/European Economic Area ("EEA") applies harmonized regulatory rules for medicinal products, for the approval process and requirements governing the conduct of clinical trials, and for the regulatory approval of medicinal products.
+However, pricing and reimbursement for medicinal products varies greatly between countries and jurisdictions and can involve additional testing for health technology assessments and additional administrative review periods.
 The time required to obtain approval in other countries and jurisdictions might differ from and be longer than that required to obtain FDA approval.
 Regulatory approval in one country or jurisdiction does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one country or jurisdiction may negatively impact the regulatory process in others.